 On one of our longer walks, we took with us a local guide.
 Our plan was to work our way through the jungle, and then down to a local river to cool off.
 We took with us a packed lunch, and set off straight after breakfast (breakfast was roti with dhal and vegetables – delicious!).

 Who says plants don’t have feelings?
-New research on plant intelligence may forever change how we think about plants.
+New research on plant intelligence may forever change how we think about them.

 Finally we headed back to base at the Polwaththa Eco Lodges for another tasty Sri Lankan curry – actually 4 curries with rice, river fish and poppadams.
 After that we spent another surreal night in our cabana.

-Beneath the Knuckle Mountains – You may also like:
+If you enjoyed Beneath the Knuckle Mountains, check out our Sri Lanka Travel Plan.
+You may also like: